 PACRA Maintains Rating of JS Bank Limited | TFC Tier 1

 Ratings are dependent on JS Bank's ability to sustain its profitability to support the internal generation of capital.
-Meanwhile, upholding asset quality, maintaining its share of advances and deposits in banking sector, adding diversity to income stream, maintaining a cushion in CAR, and a strong governance framework is critical.
+Meanwhile, upholding asset quality, maintaining its share of advances and deposits in the banking sector, adding diversity to the income stream, maintaining a cushion in CAR, and a strong governance framework is critical.